decentraland/old-documentation/_posts/documentation/building-scenes/2018-06-26-mvp-guidelines.md

 - Testing your tools and pipeline interfaces will require more technical resources.
 - Testing your user experiences is more akin to traditional user interface testing, and does not require the same scripting resources.

 The sooner you can get a value proposition in front of your user or player, the sooner you can get feedback to either confirm or reject that proposition.
 Confirming value quickly is critical.
 Many experienced developers will share stories of how they were certain beyond a shadow of a doubt of how amazing a new mechanic would be until they used it and it felt awkward and glitchy,  the players didn’t respond to it at all, or it didn’t solve a consumer want/need.
-Your want to fail quickly with as little effort as possible, so that you can learn from your failure and plan the next iteration.
+You want to fail quickly with as little effort as possible, so that you can learn from your failure and plan the next iteration.

 So, how do you fail quickly?
 Very easily.
 You do the minimum needed to get your player to touch your product.

 For example, let’s say that you’ve determined your players want to ride unicorns, so you spend months developing a pipeline to create blue unicorns and only blue unicorns.
 Then you give your blue unicorns to your players, only to find out that they despise blue unicorns and want only purple unicorns.
 You’ve wasted months of effort, and now you have to create a new pipeline to deliver your users the experience they want.

 However, if you gave the minimum viable blue unicorn to your players as quickly as possible, with a pipeline you could modify, then you would quickly learn that they want purple unicorns.
-Putting forward the minimum amount of effort needed poll your users allows you meet their needs faster, without wasting effort and resources.
+Putting forward the minimum amount of effort needed to poll your users allows you meet their needs faster, without wasting effort and resources.

 ## Factors for Minimum Viable Products